 We have developed a plan which aims to take the British Psychological Society forward and strengthen its work over the next phase of the Society’s development.
-This plan has been developed through consultation with our membership and other key stakeholders and has benefitted from their input.
-Our aim is to make the Society more strategic and focused and its work more visible and effective in benefitting societies and supporting our members.
+This plan has been developed through consultation with our membership and other key stakeholders and has benefited from their input.
+Our aim is to make the Society more strategic and focused and its work more visible and effective in benefiting societies and supporting our members.

 We will do this through working on six strategic goals: